 Medication is widely used as the first step in treatment of epilepsy.
 Clinicians at the Comprehensive Epilepsy Program have a vast amount of knowledge of the latest drug therapies available depending on the type and frequency of the patients' seizures.
 This knowledge is essential in optimally treating persons with epilepsy, as eight new medications have been released in the past few years.

-Another treatment option, when medication is not effective, is the Vagus Nerve Stimulator.
-Froedtert & the Medical College of Wisconsin were instrumental in developing this alternative therapy.
-The Vagus Nerve Stimulator is a disc-shaped, pacemaker-like device that is implanted in the left side of the chest.
-The stimulator provides an intermittent signal to an electrode connected to the Vagus nerve, located in the left front part of the neck.
-When patients or witnesses realize a seizure is about to occur, they can use a magnet to activate the stimulator and stop the seizure.
+- Vagus Nerve Stimulator — The stimulator is implanted in the left side of the chest and connected to the Vagus nerve.
+When patients or witnesses realize a seizure is about to occur, they use a magnet to activate the stimulator and stop the seizure.

 - Epilepsy Surgery — Corrective surgery is conducted with the help of brain mapping — including brain mapping during "awake" surgery.